-Simply put, employees don't really know WHAT they are supposed to be learning and what they are supposed to be learning with.
+Simply put, employees don't really know what they are supposed to be learning and what they are supposed to be learning with.
 The options are simply too varied and we as companies and managers are unfortunately not yet doing a good enough job of providing the guidance we need.

-In most areas, there is a great deal of disagreement about what the future actually looks like.
+In most areas, there is a great deal of disagreement about what future learning actually looks like.
 Not so in corporate training.
 We talk to companies of all different sizes every day, and almost all the experts agree:

-We need more self-directed learning - employees belong in the driver's seat and must be able to take control themselves.
+We need more self-directed learning - employees belong in the driver's seat and must be able to take control of themselves.

 It is no longer enough for us to learn only in training or during our studies.
 Continuing education must happen throughout life if we want to close the looming skills gaps.